-Saffron treating Depression Female Health Conditions
+Saffron treating Depression Particularly in Female Health Conditions

 Depression is the leading cause of disease‐related disability among women.
 Depression is much more common in women than men, with female/male risk ratios roughly 2:1.
-Women of childbearing age are at high risk for major depression, as pregnancy and new motherhood increase the risk of depressive episodes which is believed attributed in part to the significant hormonal changes.
+Women of childbearing age are at high risk for major depression, as pregnancy and new motherhood increase the risk of depressive episodes which is believed to be attributed in part to the significant hormonal changes.

 Premenstrual Dysphoric Disorder (PMDD)